ksinha49/ai-workloads/README.md

 #### llm-router
 Routes prompts to Amazon Bedrock or local Ollama using heuristic, predictive and cascading strategies.
+Requests are now queued on SQS so backend invocation happens asynchronously.

 #### llm-invocation
 Forwards OpenAI-style requests to the chosen LLM backend with configurable generation parameters.
+The handler consumes events from the router's queue and uses dataclass models for type‑safe payloads.

 #### knowledge-base
 Provides a lightweight API to ingest short text documents and query them using the retrieval and summarization stack.
+Query requests are also published to the summarization queue for asynchronous processing.

 ## Repository Structure